If you are using Genesis 2.0 HTML5 child themes and want to modify comment form, check this step by step guide on how to do it.

 Take a look at the current comment form on your blog and start making a list of the changes which you would like to make.
-I did the same exercise on my blog and listed things which I want to change.
+I did the same exercise on my blog and listed things that I want to change.

 – The first thing which I wanted to change is the title “Leave a Comment” to something which is more inclusive, so I decided to use “Join the discussion”.

 – A second change is related to the Submit button.
-Again I wanted to add a nice touch not just post a comment, so I decided to change the button label to “Start Discussion”.
+Again, I wanted to add a nice touch not just post a comment, so I decided to change the button label to “Start Discussion”.

 Here is how I wanted it to look after my changes.